In the Game

 Nobody moves.
 Every person in the dimly lit Case Center basement room can tell by the creases in Nancy Feldman’s forehead that this is a no-nonsense moment.
 Feldman is hammering on a list of Keys to Success projected on the wall while several rows of soccer players, hair neatly braided and ponytailed, listen up.
 Still, nobody moves.
 Because in one hour, when the team takes the field in a Friday matchup with Monmouth University, it’s war.

-“This is a send-the-message game,” says Feldman, who just started her 18th season as head coach of BU women’s soccer.
+“This is a send-the-message game,” says Feldman, who started her 18th season in September 2012 as head coach of BU women’s soccer.
 “BU is a force regionally to be reckoned with.
 It’s a tempo game and we gotta keep grabbing the tempo.
 Fight for it.
 Let’s go, BU!”
 Her last three words punch through the air, players clap in unison, and in 30 seconds the room is empty.